-Feature Approach Performance measures Relative Total Shareholder Re Relative Total Shareholder Return performance hurdle - 25% weighting continued The TSR measure represents change in the PEXA share price over a three-year period and includes reinvested dividends (if applicable).
+Feature Approach Performance measures Relative Total Shareholder Return performance hurdle - 25% weighting continued The TSR measure represents change in the PEXA share price over a three-year period and includes reinvested dividends (if applicable).
 The Board chose relative TSR as a performance hurdle because it provides a direct measure of shareholder return.
 Relative TSR is measured against constituents of the S&P/ASX200 information technology group.
-The vesting schedule of the rights subject to the relative TSR hurdle is as follows: Performance Percentage of Performance Rights that will vest At or above 75th percentile 100% Greater than 50th percentile and up to 75th percentile Pro-rata vesting between 50% and 100% Equal to 50th percentile 50% Less than 50th percentile 0% Executive KMP measures are approved by the Board prior to offers being made.
-At the end of the performance period, Company performance is assessed against the specific measures detailed above, and a corresponding vesting of Rights into Shares is determined.
-The Company does not use reference to any external share index.
-Grant date 21 March 2022 Total fair value of the grant \$1,160,848 (for 3 KMP only) Fair value per right \$16.11 (for 3 KMP only) Exercise price per right \$0 Expiry date 15 years from grant date Exercise date Post June 30 2024 Malus and/or clawback Provisions for both Malus and Clawback have been included in the Rules that govern the running of this plan.
+The vesting schedule of the rights subject to the relative TSR hurdle is as follows: Performance Percentage of Performance Rights that will vest At or above 75th percentile 100% Greater than 50th percentile and up to 75th percentile Pro-rata vesting between 50% and 100% Equal to 50th percentile 50% Less than 50th percentile 0% Grant date specific measures detailed above determined.
+The Company does r eriod, Company performance is assessed against the e, and a corresponding vesting of Rights into Shares is not use reference to any external share index.
+Total fair value of the grant 21 March 2022 \$1,160,848 (for 3 KMP only) Fair value per right \$16.11 (for 3 KMP only) Exercise price per right \$0 Expiry date 15 years from grant date Exercise date Post June 30 2024 Malus and/or clawback Provisions for both Malus and Clawback have been included in the Rules that govern the running of this plan.
 Exercise timing Any applicable vesting will occur around October, three years post the commencement of each particular tranche.
-Board discretion The Board also reserves full discretion regarding any LTI vesting, based on holistic factors in relation to the business.
-Treatment on termination LTI is forfeited upon notice of terr mination of employee.
+Board discretion The Board also reserves full discr relation to the business. etion regarding any LTI vesting, based on holistic factors in Treatment on LTI is forfeited upon notice of termination of employee. termination mination of employee.